Suboxone Clinics in Kentucky

 Services:

-Recovery Works Elizabethtown is a suboxone treatment center in Elizabethtown, KY situated in the 42701 zip code.
+Recovery Works Elizabethtown is a suboxone drug treatment clinic in Elizabethtown, Kentucky located in the 42701 zip code area.

 Location: 100 Diecks Drive, Elizabethtown, KY 42701 in Hardin County